 Those PCB’s are useless by themselves; you would need to add your battery, switch, recharge port, and speaker.
 The neopixel sabers are not bad if you want a cosplay lightsaber; they give nice glowy effects, but the light output is low, and flickering produces eye strain issues.
 If you’re going to go for cosplay, get one of those “Light Up Your Life” toys that lightsaber nerds call saber fakes and get a pair of good sound fonts.

-For combat purposes, get a proper led and controller board and solder it yourself (buy the electronic parts and do it, youtube tutorials are great), or take your saber to someone who knows what they are doing.
+For combat purposes, get a proper led and controller board and solder it yourself (check this website for controller boards and LED stripes and lights), or take your saber to someone who knows what they are doing.
 There is no point in purchasing a lightsaber with neopixel sabers as primary or secondary if you ask me, even if the price is lower than those led + blade setups (imagine how much you would need to charge someone for a 12 led design and then buy their cheapest saber, not worth it).

 But if you still want to get one of those neopixel sabers, go ahead and buy yourself the cheapest (they are all cheap) or go for a custom job that will fit your needs.
 I recommend Saber Forge’s RGB LEDs for combat use; they cost more, but the light output is fantastic, I use them on my sabers, and they are amazing.I hope this article helps you guys in some way!
 OLEDs (Organic LEDs) are the next step for lightsaber blades; check the OLED Saber forum here for news, information, and releases.

 If you enjoy the work, I do consider supporting me on Zia Sabers.
 Pledge as little as 1$ and get access to my exclusive content, early releases, and even a free saber if I manage to release one in the next month!The idea of creating a lightsaber that changes color every time I touch it got me hooked.
 So I decided to experiment with it on my own, and here is what I came up with.